Make sure you're on the latest version

 Adjusting the Radius

-2. Presets range from 0.5 to 50 miles.
-The circle overlay and results update immediately.
+2. Pick a preset — the circle overlay and results update immediately.

 Tip: Near Me works alongside other filters (text, tags, icons, dates, depth) — all filters apply together.
 Requires an Angler or higher subscription.